anaef/lua-tz/README.md

 ## Introduction

 Lua TZ provides date and time function with support of time zones.
-Where applicable, the functions are similar to the standard functions os.date and os.time.
+Where applicable, the functions are similar to the standard functions `os.date` and `os.time`.

 ## Build, Test and Install